 When thinking about Golden Retriever dog training, Los Angeles parents like most people, conjure up images of the quintessential household pet.
 A family loving, beautiful, glowing, happy go lucky pet that gets along with all dogs, cats, and people.

 Golden Retrievers can make wonderful pets, therapy dogs, emotional support animals, service dogs, or working dogs.
-However, all dogs are individuals and there are many health, maintenance, and typical Golden Retriever training and behavior tips and considerations before adopting or buying.
+However, all dogs are individuals and there are many health, maintenance, and typical Golden Retriever training and dog behavior tips and considerations before adopting or buying this dog breed.

 Golden Retrievers were bred to retrieve with a soft mouth and not to puncture rip or destroy what they are retrieving.
 This explains why they make excellent helpers around the house collecting your socks and shoes.
 Golden Retrievers were originally used by hunters who kill other sentient beings but hopefully are not now for the sake of our planet and for compassion to all sentient beings.

 Golden Retrievers love the water and are known to find that one puddle on a dog walk to lie in or to splash around.
 Most likely directly after you bathed them.
 You will have a hard time getting your Golden Retriever out of the pool, lake or ocean.
 However, that is not such a bad thing.
 They may even want to join you in the shower or bathtub.
 Their proclivity for water can be fun or annoying depending on your perspective.